 Clarifying the Definition of a Business: In January 2017, the FASB issued guidance which clarifies whether transactions should be accounted for as acquisitions of assets or businesses.
 The guidance requires an entity to determine if substantially all of the fair value of the assets acquired is concentrated in a single identifiable asset or a group of similar identifiable assets.
 If this criterion is met, the new guidance would define this as an asset acquisition.
 Furthermore, the guidance requires a business to include, at a minimum, an input and substantive process that together significantly contribute to the ability to create outputs.
+The Company adopted this guidance as of December 30, 2017.

 Revenue from Contracts with Customers: In May 2014, the FASB issued guidance to clarify the principles for recognizing revenue.
 This guidance includes the required steps to achieve the core principle that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 The Company adopted this guidance as of December 30, 2017 using the modified retrospective approach.
-Under this approach, prior financial statements are not restated and the cumulative effect adjustment was immaterial to the Company's financial statements.
+Under this approach, prior financial statements are not restated and a cumulative effect adjustment is recognized upon adoption.
+The cumulative effect adjustment was immaterial to the Company's financial statements.
 In addition, the Company made an accounting policy election to adopt the permitted practical expedient that allows an entity to expense the incremental costs of acquiring a contract as incurred if the amortization period is one year or less.